blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 ### Omnifloat

-Down Special sets down a note field that empowers Pomme’s float, increasing her air acceleration significantly and letting her float in any direction instead of just horizontally (we call it “omnifloat”).
+Down Special places a note field that empowers Pomme’s float, increasing her air acceleration significantly and letting her float in any direction instead of just horizontally (we call it “omnifloat”).
 This on its own can lead to some extended aerial combos or tricky neutral baits.

 {{< video note-field-combos >}}

 Additionally, you can actually initialize omnifloat by holding jump+up rather than jump+down.
 Combined with [double jump protection](#dj-protection), you can use the initial momentum boost upwards you get from a double jump and then float upwards to get a slightly faster movement upwards in the note field, all without spending your double jump.
+Comparing the two:

 {{< video note-field-djp >}}